eosnetworkfoundation/engineering/tooling/encryption.md

 echo '-----BEGIN PGP MESSAGE-----' | gpg --decrypt
 ```
 This will print out the message in your terminal.

+## Symmetric Encryption
+Symmetric encryption uses the same key to encrypt and decrypt data.
+This is useful for encrypting data at rest, such as a backup file or a database dump.

 ## See Also
 Internal resources.